 2. Heavy-duty stapler.
 Used for uncomplicated, short term upholstery projects when fixing material to frames.
 Refer to manufacturer’s recommended staple sizes.
 Use a Pneumatic Air Staple Gun (see below in “Nice to Haves”) for more complex upholstery jobs or to reduce hand strain.

 3. Hot-glue gun.
 Used primarily for placing piping.
-The hot glue holds the piping in place before permanently secure it using staples.
+The hot glue holds the piping in place before permanently securing it using staples.
 When purchasing hot glue sticks, buy the best quality you can find.

 4. Side cutter.
 Used to remove stubborn staples or tacks that your staple remover failed to lift completely.
 A good pair of general pliers may also do the trick and are a useful addition to your upholstery tool kit anyway.